 April 18, 2019 — Justice Wood extends Quadriga’s creditor protection to June 28.
 On that date, the CCAA proceeding will expire and Quadriga will enter a pure bankruptcy.

-May 10, 2019 — EY publishes its “Trustee’s Preliminary Report.”
-The report is dated May 1, but appears to have been published several days later.
-The report reveals what many Quadriga creditors likely already know — effectively saying, “you’re money is all gone.”
-The company has US$21 million in assets, but owes creditors US$160 million.
+May 10, 2019 — EY publishes its trustee’s preliminary report.
+The report is dated May 1, but looks to have been published several days later.
+It reveals what many Quadriga creditors likely already know — most of their money is gone.
+Quadriga has US$21 million but owes creditors US$160 million.

 # # #